 Distance cycled: 75km

-Today was a real mix of up and down for me – both literally and metaphorically.
+This day was a real mix of up and down for me – literally and metaphorically.

 Before I even got on the bike, I was feeling pretty low.
-Exhausted and sore, I knew today would be tough, especially with the mountain we had to conquer at the end of the day.
+Exhausted and sore, I knew it’d be a tough day, especially with the mountain we had to conquer at the end.

 Until the mountain.

 With the rest of the team powering up this monster, I really struggled.
-I found myself stopping every 10 metres to suck in more oxygen and gain enough energy to push on another 10 metres, only to rinse and repeat until the top.
+I found myself stopping every 10m to suck in more oxygen and gain enough energy to push on another tne, only to rinse and repeat until the top.

-It was hard, exhausting work, and it was on this climb I really questioned why the hell I was putting myself through this.
+It was hard, exhausting work, and on this climb, I really questioned why the hell I was putting myself through this.

-But then the peak came into view, along with the promise of food and a long easy descent into Wellington, and my mood lifted.
-Lunch was a quick affair at the top, before hopping back on the bike and letting gravity do its work.
+But then the peak came into view, along with the promise of food and a long, easy descent into Wellington, and my mood lifted.
+Lunch was a quick affair at the top, before hopping back on the bike and letting gravity do its thing.

 Day 6 – Wellington to Mudgee via Gulgong